anza-xyz/agave/thread-manager/README.md

  * Thread pools can only be created at process startup
  * Once thread pool is created, its policy can not be modified at runtime
- * Thread affinity not supported outside of linux
+ * Thread affinity & priority are not supported outside of linux
+ * Thread priority generally requires kernel level support and extra capabilities

 # TODO: